rimelek/learn-docker/pages/advanced/volume-locations.rst

 Since Linux containers always require a virtual machine, you will have your volumes in the virtual machine the same way as you would on macOS.
-The difference is how you can access it them.
+The difference is how you can access them.
 A common way is through a Docker container.
 Usually I would run the following command.

 .. code-block:: powershell